broquaint/pico8-carts/README.md

 # Carts

-* `findthegap.p8` — Find The Gap, is an attempt at a game about "Going into the Void", but really it's a basic exploration of how to make PICO-8 go.
+* `voidseeker.p8` — Void Seeker is an attempt at a game about "Going into the Void", but really it's a basic exploration of how to make PICO-8 go.